Sleep: How Does Screen Time Affect Sleep Quality?

 Where Supplements Fit Into Sleep Support

-While lifestyle changes are essential, supplements can offer additional support when working toward better sleep.
-The period before bedtime is closely connected to stress levels and hormonal rhythms.
-When stress is high or cortisol remains elevated into the evening, sleep quality may naturally suffer.
+When stress feels high or cortisol remains elevated into the evening, sleep quality may naturally suffer.

 How vh1be Supports Natural Sleep Balance

-At vh1be, the focus is on nurturing harmony within the body using a blend of Ayurvedic wisdom and contemporary research.
 When managing the effects of screen time on sleep, supporting stress balance can be a meaningful first step.

-Cortisol Balance is designed to support healthy cortisol rhythms using ingredients traditionally used to promote calm, clarity, and balance.
-When evening stress feels elevated or the mind feels overstimulated from a day of screens, supporting your natural stress response can make wind-down time feel smoother and more grounded.
+When evening stress feels elevated or the mind feels overstimulated from a day of screens, supporting your natural stress response may help wind-down time feel smoother and more grounded.

 A Gentle Reminder

-Supplements work best when paired with supportive habits.
-Reducing screen exposure, establishing a calming bedtime routine, and honouring your body’s natural rhythms all create a foundation for better sleep.
+Reducing screen exposure, establishing a calming bedtime routine, and honouring your body’s natural rhythms all create a stronger foundation for better sleep.

 Frequently Asked Questions